grenaud/schmutzi/README.md

     diagnostic positions from different haplogroups, this could be an indication that your contaminant is multiple.

-- What to do if I suspect that I have multiple contaminants ?
+- What to do if I suspect that I have multiple contaminants?

     Do not use the --usepredC option and turn on the --multipleC option.
 If the contamination rate is a lot lower than the one predicted by the deamination patterns, this could be an